Marius-hubb/Role-Based-Access-Control/README.md

-<h1>Implementing Role-Based Access Control in Windows Admin Center (WAC) </h1>
+<h1>Implementing Role-Based Access Control in Windows Admin Center</h1>

  ## [Video Demonstration (17:08)](https://drive.google.com/file/d/1hCGHATuHRxvhxCdmz8fMozWvNMq8bEb6/view?usp=sharing)

 <h2>Description</h2>

-This lab demonstrates how to install WAC and configure RBAC in WAC to restrict user activities.<br />
+This lab demonstrates how to configure RBAC in Windows Admin Center to restrict user activities.<br />

+In Windows Admin Center, RBAC provides limited access to users on the target computers.
+RBAC in WAC works by configuring every managed server with a PowerShell Just-Enough Administration endpoint.
+The roles are defined by the endpoint.
+After connecting a restricted endpoint, a temporary local administrator account is created for managing the machine.
+If the user is not managing the machine utilizing WAC, the temporary account is automatically deleted.<br />

 <h2>Lab walk-through:</h2>